gabriel-alves-p/movie-junkies/README.md

 #### Implemented Features

-- On the landing page I have implemented a background audio that can be switched on and off by the user upon clickin on it.
+- On the landing page I have implemented a background audio that can be switched on and off by the user upon clicking on it.
 ![Audio button](documentation/audio.jpeg)